unruggable-labs/ENSIPs/ENSIPS/ensip-D10-001.md

 ## ENSIP Rationale

-In 2016, a numbering system was set up, similar to the US Patent system, where final published ENSIPs have consecutive ascending numbers such as 1, 2, 3, 4, and so on.
-This system differs from that of EIPs, where the final EIP numbers remain the same as their draft numbers, often resulting in significant gaps between the numbering of finalized EIPs.

-However, no system was set up for draft ENSIPs, leading to difficulties for authors trying to advance their drafts without a numbering system and formal process in place.
-This ENSIP aims to establish a system similar to that of EIPs that includes a numbering system for drafts as well as various stages for ENSIPs such as draft, review, last call, and final.
+Currently no formal numbering system has been set up for draft ENSIPs, which leads to difficulties for authors trying to advance their drafts.
+This ENSIP aims to establish a system similar to that of EIPs that includes drafts as well as various stages for ENSIPs such as draft, review, last call, and final.

-An upgraded ENSIP process will allow for proposing new features, changes, and standards, gathering community technical input on issues, and documenting the design decisions involved.
+This ENSIP process will allow for proposing new features, changes, and standards, gathering community technical input on issues, and documenting the design decisions involved.
 Maintained as text files in a versioned repository, the revision history of ENSIPs serves as the historical record of each proposal.

 For ENS implementers, ENSIPs provide a convenient way to track the progress of their implementations.
 Ideally, each implementation maintainer would list the ENSIPs they have implemented, offering end users a convenient method to check the current status of a given implementation or library.